 To pray for specific intentions.

 When you are choosing your Lenten sacrifice (or re-evaluating if you've already chosen it) search for something that will accomplish the goals we mentioned above.
 Another great way to go about this is to ask yourself these questions: What are my greatest sins?
 What actions or behaviors lead me to these sins?
-What is keeping me from growing in relationship with the Lord?
+What is keeping me from growing in my relationship with the Lord?